Eye Movement Desensitization and Reprocessing (EMDR)

 And that’s totally okay!
 We can explore other modalities like IFS, ACT, or mindfulness-based approaches that might be a better match.

-I bring more than just EMDRIA-certified training to our work together.
+I bring more than EMDRIA-approved training to our work together.
 My background in positive psychology, mindfulness, and trauma-informed care means I see you as a whole person, not a diagnosis to treat.